-While translation of known proteins has been the focal point for prior research in medulloblastoma as well as other childhood brain cancers, the human genome also contains thousands of noncanonical open reading frames (ORFs).17 These previously understudied ORFs are ubiquitous regions of ribosome translation that occur separately from the known protein-coding sequences and have the capacity to influence gene activity or to encode proteins with distinct biological functions.^{18-21} For example, individual cancer-associated ORFs may generate novel cancer targets that influence cell phenotypes,^{22,23} whereas other classes of ORFs are critical effectors of oncogene-induced gene regulation.24 However, the overall potential impact of such ORFs across and within cancers has not been determined.
+While translation of known proteins has been the focal point for prior research in medulloblastoma, as well as other childhood brain cancers, the human genome also contains thousands of non-canonical open reading frames (ORFs).21 These previously understudied ORFs are ubiquitous regions of ribosome translation that occur separately from the known protein-coding sequences and have the capacity to influence gene activity or to encode proteins with distinct biological functions.^{22-25} For example, individual cancer-associated ORFs may generate novel cancer targets that influence cell phenotypes,^{26,27} whereas other classes of ORFs are critical effectors of oncogene-induced gene regulation.28 However, the overall potential impact of such ORFs across and within cancers has not been determined.

 Here, we have investigated the functional impact of translation of non-canonical ORFs in medulloblastoma.
 We demonstrate that these ORFs are commonly translated in medulloblastoma model systems and patient tumors, with translational control influenced by disease subtype.
-Using genome-wide CRISPR screens and ORF-specific saturation mutagenesis with CRISPR, we found that non-canonical ORFs are frequently essential for cell survival in medulloblastoma and describe widespread reliance on upstream open reading frames (uORFs) in particular.
-From these, we identify a uORF in the ASNSD1 gene that is selectively upregulated and required for maintenance of cell survival by coordinating the function of the prefoldin-like complex, a poorly understood complex implicated in post-translational control.^{25-27} Together, our findings demonstrate that oncogenic uORFs can act as critical disease mediators both in medulloblastoma and, by extension, human cancers more broadly.
+Using genome-wide CRISPR screens and ORF-specific saturation mutagenesis with CRISPR, we found that non-canonical ORFs are frequently essential for cell survival in medulloblastoma and describe widespread reliance on upstream ORFs (uORFs) in particular.
+From these, we identify a uORF in the ASNSD1 gene that produces a microprotein, which is selectively upregulated and required for maintenance of cell survival by coordinating the function of the prefoldin-like complex, a poorly understood complex implicated in post-translational control.29-31 Together, our findings demonstrate that oncogenic uORFs can act as critical disease mediators both in medulloblastoma and, by extension, human cancers more broadly.